 DRY ROT CONTROL

 Dry rot control – What is it? timber decay of wood caused by wood rotting fungus Serpula lacrymans, which if left, can have devastating effects within a house.
-Diagnosis of dry rot / timber decay in buildings has the ability to strike terror into the heart of the recipient of this dismal news.
+Diagnosis of dry rot / timber decay in homes has the ability to strike terror into the heart of the recipient of this dismal news.
 However, to the untrained eye dry rot and wet rot can easily be confused.
 It is therefore essential that a correct diagnosis of a timber decay / fungal decay problem is formed.
-By using a Damp Aid UK specialist dry rot treatment surveyors to carry out your dry rot survey, a correct diagnosis is guaranteed, and the timber decay survey report will satisfy the mortgage lenders if required as part of the mortgage process.
+By using Damp Aid dry rot specialist treatment surveyors to carry out your dry rot survey, a correct diagnosis is guaranteed, and the timber decay survey report will satisfy the mortgage lenders if required as part of the mortgage process.
 We also provide environmentally friendly dry rot control solutions for controlling dry rot in buildings.

 Enquire about the cost of a dry rot survey here